BeDjango/post-resource/README.md

-# Note: This repository has been used for a demonstration in a python-sevilla event.
-To use the bedjango starter view the [BeDjango repo](https://github.com/BeDjango/bedjango-starter)
+# Note: This repository is being used as sample code for bedjango posts.
+To use the real bedjango starter view the [BeDjango repo](https://github.com/BeDjango/bedjango-starter)

 # BeDjango starter skeleton ![](http://www.bedjango.com/static/images/logo-bedjango.svg)